-Future sales or the possibility of future sales of a substantial number of Shares may impact the price of the Shares and could result in dilution
+Future sales or the possibility of future sales of a substantial number of Shares or Debentures may impact the price of the Shares and/or the Debentures and could result in dilution

-Future sales, or the possibility of future sales, of a substantial number of Shares in the public market could adversely affect the prevailing market price of the Shares and could impair NFI's ability to raise capital through future sales of those securities.
-Additionally, the issuance of additional Shares may dilute an investor's investment in NFI and reduce distributable cash per Share.
+Future sales, or the possibility of future sales, of a substantial number of Shares or Debentures in the public market could adversely affect the prevailing market price of the Shares and/or the Debentures and could impair NFI's ability to raise capital through future sales of those securities.
+Additionally, the issuance of additional Shares or Debentures may dilute an investor's investment in NFI and reduce distributable cash per Share.